Classroom Management

 • Sit at the teacher’s desk

-Final Thoughts to Consider
+Final thoughts to consider

 Be clear with students.
-They need to know exactly how the system works for it to be effective.
+They need to know exactly how the reward system works for it to be effective.
 Give the rewards liberally.
 Especially in the beginning, you’ll want to give out lots of rewards at random when you catch their ‘good behavior.’

 Give feedback with rewards.
 I know it’s time consuming, but taking a minute to talk with each student about what they did well and what they can improve is part of what makes a classroom reward system work well.